top of page

 Do you take insurance?

-We are in-network for Optum Insurance, United Behavioral Health, UMB and United Health Care and take two employee assistance plans, Corporate Counseling Associates (CCA) and Lyra Health.
+We are in-network for Optum, United Behavioral Health/UBH, UMB, and United Health Care/UHC and take two employee assistance plans, Corporate Counseling Associates (CCA) and Lyra Health.
 We also can provide services if you have PPO insurance, which allows you to see out-of-network providers.
 If you use a PPO plan, your full fee is due at the time the service.
 After a month we will send you a special receipt called a "Superbill," which you submit to your insurance company for possible reimbursement.
 Keep in mind if you are seeing one of our pre-licensed clinicians, you must check with insurance to make sure they will pay out-of-network claims billed under their licensed supervisor's NPI (national provider identification) number.

 What is the current wait to get in to see a therapist?